Philadelphia Austen Hancock: Biography

 In December 1761, Hancock gave birth to a daughter, Eliza, who was named after the stillborn daughter of her godfather, Hastings.
-Even prior to the birth, rumours circulated throughout society that Hastings, not Hancock, was the biological father.
+Even prior to the birth, rumours circulated throughout society that Hastings, not her husband Tysoe Hancock, was the biological father.

 In 1765, the Hancocks returned to England aboard HMS Medway, accompanied by their Indian servants: Dido, Diana, Silima, and Clarinda.
 They arrived in London in the summer of 1765.

 The artist John Smart painted a miniature portrait of Hancock, likely in 1768.
 Struggling financially, her husband returned to India with their maid, Clarinda, where he died in 1775.
 Philadelphia's daughter received an annual income of £700 a year from a £10,000 trust set up by Hastings, which provided for the family.
 Hancock went on a tour of Europe in 1777 with the intentions of finding a finishing school to send her daughter to.
 They first visited Germany, followed by Belgium in 1778.
 By October 1779 they settled in Paris, where they were introduced to Marie Antoinette and Marie Thérèse Louise of Savoy, Princesse de Lamballe.
 Hancock's connections in Parisian high society led to the marriage of her daughter to Jean Capot, Comte de Feuillide in 1781.
 Following her daughter's marriage, she went to live with her in Nérac.
 They travelled to England to visit relatives and settle financial problems on multiple occasions, eventually settling back there during the French Revolution.

 Hancock died from breast cancer on 26 February 1792.
 She is buried in the churchyard at St John-at-Hampstead in London.